Advertisement

 What about the gearbox?

-The seven-speed dual-clutch auto is the only gearbox that you can have in the Q5, and because it’s primary focus is efficiency, it can be a little sluggish when paired with either engine.
+The seven-speed dual-clutch auto is the only gearbox that you can have in the Q5, and because its primary focus is efficiency, it can be a little sluggish when paired with either engine.
 There is a sport mode that favours lower gears, or you can take control yourself with the wheel-mounted paddles.
 But we’d like the standard setup to be a little quicker to respond.

 Is the Q5 comfortable?